What Is an Optical Measurement Device

 Why Are Optical Comparators So Popular?

-Optical comparators have reigned popular for so many years without change because of their measuring capabilities.
-The fact that optical comparators are a non-contact way of measuring is significant.
-Because these tools are in contact, there is no potential for damage or alterations on a sensitive part.
+Optical comparators have remained popular for so many years without change because of their measuring capabilities.
+The fact that optical comparators are a non-contact way of measuring is significant, as there’s no potential for damage or alterations on a sensitive part.
 Additionally, the non-contact method results in less human error from technicians accidentally moving the part—which frequently happens with hand gauges and other handheld tools.

 Another reason why comparator measurement is widely used is because of the comparator's ability to measure the X and Y axes at the same time if needed.
 Handheld tools like calipers, micrometers, and height gages can only measure one axis, meaning an optical comparator helps increase measurement efficiency.